kharyasundram/backend-developer-challenge/README.md

 * You can use any language like Python, Nodejs, Golang etc to implement this.

+# Deliverables

 Once you are done, please share with us:
 1. Source code link (GitHub, BitBucket, etc)
-2. Share us the Discord bot name and invite URL, so that we can add it to our server and try it out.
+2. Share us the Discord bot name and invite URL of the **bot**, so that we can add it to our server and try it out.
+3. **You have to deploy the bot on cloud for us to test**

-# Specs
+# Important things

+* Modularize your code well.
+Putting everything in one file is not good.
+* Use external DB/cache to store the history.
+Storing on local files and local variables is not desirable.
+* Put proper comments in code , so that we can understand the function usage etc..

 # Need Help?